mistersingh179/sidekik/notes/step8.md

 ## feedback from blue taxi from toronto

 - I'm curious, is there any way for contracts I put on here to be saved?
-Everytime I refresh or disconnect metamask they dissapear which makes it kinda pointless.
+Everytime I refresh or disconnect metamask they dissapear which makes it kinda pointless. 🚧
 - Using it for a live chain not for hardhat*

+## bug from Cyan Balloon from Denver

+- brave continue does not work when connected via metamask ✅